the-turing-way/the-turing-way/book/website/communication/personal-websites/personal-websites-frameworks.md

 ## What is a framework?

 In website development, a framework is a set of pre-written code, tools, and libraries that help developers build and maintain websites more efficiently.
+Frameworks provide a structured foundation, offering reusable code modules, common design patterns, and guidelines, which help streamline the development process and promote best practices.
 Frameworks provide a structured foundation, which can offer reusable code modules, common design patterns, and guidelines.
-They may help streamline the development process and promote best practices.
-They essentially "frame" the development by managing basic functionalities and allowing developers to focus on the unique aspects of their projects rather than repetitive tasks.
+They may help streamline the development

 (cm-personal-websites-frameworks-benefits)=
 ## Benefits of using a framework

 Frameworks provide several benefits for website development:

 * **Code Reusability**: Common functions are built-in, which reduces redundancy.
 * **Efficiency**: They allow faster development by eliminating the need to code every component from scratch.
 * **Scalability**: Frameworks provide a solid structure that can grow with the website.
 * **Security**: Many frameworks come with built-in security features and updates, which help mitigate vulnerabilities.

 ## Popular frameworks

-Below mentioned are some of the commonly used frameworks.
-These have been divided into two categories depending upon whether person wants to create a website using low-code or high-code options.
+Some of the commonly used frameworks are mentioned below.
+These have been divided into two categories, depending upon whether a person wants to create a website using low-code or high-code options.

 (cm-personal-websites-frameworks-nocode)=
 ### No-Code/Low-Code frameworks